Bamboo Forest Japan – Planning to visit Kyoto?

 Unconventional Climbing Mount Fuji Japan

-Most people climb Mount Fuji from the “5th Station” which is located about 2300m in altitude.
+Most people climb Mount Fuji from the “5th Station” which is located about 2300 meters in altitude.

 However, every year a very small percentage of the 300,000 annual Fuji hikers decide that they must hike all of the mountain and start from 0m in elevation at the ocean.